codingbbq/codingbbq.github.io/_posts/2019-05-09-My-preferred-online-tech-resources.markdown

 #### Gameplays
 I watch a lot of Gameplays and recently I've enjoyed streams from Shroud, Ninja for games like Fortnite and PUBG.

 I remember we did a presentation during our MBA course about how teams in corporate world should spend time playing multiplayer games like counter strike.
 I once enjoyed playing CS, but mind you, all this games really need a lot of patience and you need to invest a lot of time to practice.
 Apart from that, you need a good dedicated team that would communicate and stick a strategy.
-I think, playing such games can help improve communication in your team and also brings you as a team to strategise on ideas.
+I think, playing such games can help improve communication in your team and also brings you as a team to strategize on ideas.

 #### Podcasts
 I have google podcasts downloaded on my phone and subscribed to some amazing podcasts.
 I usually listen to Cut the Crap podcast, the side hustle, HBR Ideacast, How I built this, Python, Machine Learning 101 etc. Podcasts are a good resources when you travel.